Ultralight Design Atos Trike

-The Ultralight Design Atos Trike is a Czech electric and gasoline powered ultralight trike, designed and produced by Ultralight Design SRO of Cvikov.
+The Ultralight Design Atos Trike is a Czech electric and petrol powered ultralight trike, designed and produced by Ultralight Design SRO of Cvikov.
 The aircraft is supplied complete and ready-to-fly.

 Design and development

 The Atos Trike was designed to comply with the German 120 kg class and the US FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 254 lb.

 The aircraft design features a cantilever A-I-R Atos rigid hang glider-style high-wing, weight-shift controls, a single-seat open cockpit with a cockpit fairing, tricycle landing gear and a single electric or piston engine in pusher configuration.

 The aircraft fuselage is made from composites, with its double surface Atos wing made from carbon-fiber-reinforced polymer.
 The wing is supported by a single post, has a small horizontal tailplane and uses an "A" frame weight-shift control bar.
 The powerplant is a FlyEngine F200 piston engine or, optionally, a Flytec HPD electric motor.

 The aircraft (less wing) has an empty weight of 46 kg and a weight of 80 kg, with the wing fitted.